florian-lefebvre/florian-lefebvre/README.md

 I'm a French self-taught fullstack developer.
 I enjoy designing and creating beautiful, functional websites as well as mobile apps.
 I've been coding for more than 2 years now.

-I've been working on [yNotes](https://ynotes.fr) lately, a school life mobile application that connects French students to their school services.
+I'm a French self-taught fullstack developer.
+I enjoy designing and creating beautiful, functional websites as well as mobile apps.
+I've been coding for more than 2 years now.
+I've been working on a [Nuxt3 starter template](https://github.com/florian-lefebvre/nuxt3-starter-medusa) for [Medusa](https://medusajs.com/) lately, an headless Open Source Shopify alternative.

 Feel free to contact me and give stars if you like what I do!